 - 8/F: Senior Staff Offices, Lee Ping Yuen Chamber

-- 2/F: “Rendezvous” Staff/Student Cafeteria, “The Always” Restaurant, Outdoor Swimming Pool, Open Basketball Court, Staff Quarters/Student Hostel (Old Hall), Deep Learning Research and Application Centre, Centre for Teaching and Learning, Stimulation and Interactive Learning Centre, Research Institute for Business, Centre for Greater China Studies
+- 2/F: “Rendezvous” Staff/Student Cafeteria, “The Always” Restaurant / Staff Common Room, Outdoor Swimming Pool, Open Basketball Court, Staff Quarters/Student Hostel (Old Hall), Deep Learning Research and Application Centre, Centre for Teaching and Learning, Stimulation and CATI Centre, Centre for Greater China Studies

 - 7/F: Language Laboratory, IT Learning Centre, Multi-purpose Activity Room, Computer Laboratory (24-hour)